-• One group will be given pills and injections that do not have the GSK 744 drug in it.
+Arm 2: People in this arm get pills and shots at the same time points as above, but they do not have the GSK 744 drug in it.
 This is called a placebo.
 The placebo forms of the drug typically look like the active or "real" drug, but they do not have the drug or any other medicine in them.
-There will be 44 people in this group.